Private, In-Home Tutoring in Bridgewater Township, New Jersey

-SchoolTutoring Academy’s tutoring programs for Bridgewater Township students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bridgewater Township, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Over 8,000 students in Bridgewater, New Jersey attend public school in the Bridgewater-Raritan Regional School District.
 The district operates eleven schools in the communities of Bridgewater and Raritan.
 The mission of the district is to provide a balanced and challenging education that enables each student to achieve to his or her highest level.
 In collaboration with parents and the community, the district has developed a curriculum that exceeds the requirements of the New Jersey Core Curriculum Content Standards and prepares students to be life-long learners.